ArcherFSharpTesting/Archer.Logger/docs/readme/test-ignore-container-transformer.md

 <!-- (dl
 (section-meta
-    (title Archer.Logger Test Ignore Container Transformer) )
+    (title Archer.Reporting Test Ignore Container Transformer) )
 ) -->

-This document describes the Test Ignore Container Transformer in Archer.Logger.
+This document describes the Test Ignore Container Transformer in Archer.Reporting.
 This module provides functions to transform and format test ignore containers for reporting and output.

 <!-- (dl (# getWrappedTestIgnoreMessage)) -->
 **getWrappedTestIgnoreMessage**